zerasul/blask/posts/contact.md

 And of course, you can contact too in our Repository of [Github](https://github.com/zerasul/blask).

-If you need to contact to us via mail you can send an email to getblask (a) gmail.com.
+If you need to contact to us via mail you can send an email to info@getblask.com.